greenorbitspace/hub/userguide/content/en/docs/glossary/a/ab-testing.md

 ---
 title: A/B Testing
 ref: ab-testing
+weight: 1
+exported_at: '2025-06-16T15:04:06.004096+00:00'
-description: A/B Testing is a method of comparing two versions of a webpage, app, or other marketing material to determine which one performs better.
-By splitting traffic between the two variants, marketers can analyze user behavior and preferences to make data-driven decisions for optimization.
+definition: A/B Testing is a method of comparing two versions of a webpage, app, or other marketing asset to determine which one performs better in achieving a specific goal, such as increasing conversion rates or user engagement.
-notion_page_id: 214d6625-c679-80b2-8ce0-f49078d7fc43
-exported_at: '2025-06-16T14:24:22.006800+00:00'
 tags:
 - Marketing
 - Research
-category:
+id: GL83
+categories:
 - Marketing & Communication
-id: GL83
 ---